Watchdog warns of chaos in competing derivatives rules

-LONDON Failure to thrash out a common supervision of the $640 trillion global financial derivatives industry will split markets and bump up costs for end users, a top regulator said on Monday.
+LONDON Failure to thrash out a common supervision of the $640 trillion (£390.41 trillion) global financial derivatives industry will split markets and bump up costs for end users, a top regulator said on Monday.

 Banks who trade interest rate swaps, credit default swaps and other derivatives are looking to the United States and the European Union to harmonise their approach to new rules aimed at making markets more transparent.